 OK, I admit that reading through the various original images is time-consuming.
-Yet the results can be amazing.
+But the results can be amazing!

 Like the below settlement relief entry for my great-great-grandmother Bertha Webster.
 She arrived at the workhouse aged 25.
 Single and pregnant.
 The record details all her previous addresses.
 Including a mysterious stint in France for 3 years.
 There are also details about her father.
 It’s a genealogy jackpot as far as I’m concerned!
 Well worth the hours and hours I spent trawling through the records.

-There are 100s of books from a wide range of periods.
-Some are very obscure – like “The Blizzard in the West – 1891”.
-This is a historical account of a “disastrous storm”.
+There are 100s of books from a wide range of time periods.
+Some are really obscure, e.g. “The Blizzard in the West – 1891”.
+This is an historical account of a “disastrous storm”.
 It features real accounts of a hurricane that affected the south-west of England.
-An ideal read for anyone who had ancestors living in the affected area at the time.
+An ideal read for anyone who had ancestors living in the area at the time.